WTDDSSOFT/CardioGuard-/README.md

 The purpose of your app is to connect to this monitor, process data asynchronously and securely, and alert the user immediately if there is a dangerous variation (such as a peak in hypertension or a severe drop in pressure/bradycardia).

 ---
+> 💡 **Project Purpose:** This project was developed exclusively as a hands-on study to master **Bluetooth Low Energy (BLE)** integration in iOS, focusing on Swift 6 Structured Concurrency, data safety, and robust byte parsing for connected devices.

+---
 ## 🛠 Technical Requirements

 ### 1. Connectivity & Data Parsing Layer (Swift 6)